Skip to main content

 • task state: The status of the task instance in the DAG run.
 Possible states are running, success, failed, skipped, restarting, up_for_retry, upstream_failed, queued, scheduled, none, removed, deferred, and up_for_reschedule, they each cause the border of the node to be colored differently.
 See the OSS documentation on task instances for an explanation of each state.

-The previous screenshot also shows the four common ways you can trigger a DAG run:
+There are four ways you can trigger a DAG run:

-• Backfill: The first DAG run was created using a backfill.
+• Backfill: Backfilling is a mechanism by which you can create several DAG runs for dates in the past using the Airflow UI, API or CLI.
 Backfilled DAG runs include a curved arrow on their DAG run duration bar.

-• Manual: The third DAG run was triggered manually by a user using the Airflow UI or the Airflow CLI.
+• Manual: You can trigger manual runs of a DAG in the Airflow UI, or by using the Airflow CLI or API.
 Manually triggered DAG runs include a play icon on the DAG run duration bar.

 A DAG run can have the following statuses: